ATI

 There’s kind of a multiple-prong "whammy” going on:

-I’ve found the BBB to be very helpful with this.
+I’ve found the BBB to be very helpful with seeking oiut a decent company and their support.
 If there are any issues or complaints, look to see if they are handled by the company, and how well.

 I’ve provided details for some companies that appear to be very good in "Specific ebike companies" below.